taekwonv/fdiff/README.md

-# finddiff
+# fdiff
-A tool to find and generate only differences between two files
+A tool to compare and generate patch two files/folders.